 Then we split up the same Blue Dream flower and placed it into 4 different glass containers:

 Container One was left open, and placed in the shade

 Container Two was closed, and placed in the fridge

 Container Three was closed, and placed on a windowsill, in direct sunlight

 Container Four was closed, and placed in the shade

 After 50 days, we tested the Blue Dream flower from each container.
 The following graph shows the remaining Max THC in each storage condition.

 The full numbers:

 Regardless of storage conditions, all flower samples lost a significant amount of Max THC.
-However, the flower that was on the windowsill lost 30% more Max THC than the flower that was kept in the fridge.
+However, the flower on the windowsill lost 30% more Max THC than the flower kept in the fridge.
 So there you have it.

 Full cannabinoids profiles can be found here.
 This experiment was performed only one time, using one flower.
 We will continue this line of tests, and will repeat this experiment with a large sample size in the future.